Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Content Provider.md

 ### Step 2:
 Now we need to find what the vulnerability is in the app.
 To do this we will use the the tool Apktool to decrypt the Manifest file of the app.
-You can download the tool here (https://ibotpeaches.github.io/Apktool/install/).
-Then run the command "apktool d VulnerableSMSApp.apk" in the directory where the apps apk file is (AppData/Local/Android/Sdk/platform-tools).
+You can download the tool [here](https://ibotpeaches.github.io/Apktool/install/).
+Then run the command `apktool d VulnerableSMSApp.apk` in the directory where the apps apk file is (AppData/Local/Android/Sdk/platform-tools).
 There should now be a file called VulnerableSMSApp with the decrypted Manifest file within.

 ### Step 5: